Area-53-Robotics/53E-Over-Under-2023-2024/README.md

 ### Pragma Once

 Use of pragma once is permitted in the place of normal header guards.
-We only ever need to compile for one architecture, so using non-standard features is not an issue for us.
+We only ever need to compile for one architecture, with the same compiler each time, so using non-standard features is not an issue for us.

 ### File names